• Webinars

 Show / Hide Table of Contents

-CacheSyncDependency synchronizes two caches using Item Level notifications provided by NCache.
-Whenever an item is updated or removed from one cache, a key based notification is fired to the other to remove or update data in both caches.
+The CacheSyncDependency synchronizes two caches using Item Level notifications provided by NCache.
+Whenever an item is updated or removed from one cache, a key-based notification is fired to the other to remove or update data in both caches.

 When to Use Multi-Cache Key Dependency

-Multiple clients use multiple caches for same application.
-An online store uses two caches for keeping the data of the data store, One cache stores the session data and the other cache stores the product data along with all the information.
+Multiple clients use multiple caches for the same application.
+An online store uses two caches for keeping data.
+One cache stores the session data, and the other stores the product data and all the information.

-NCache cache sync dependency provides a way to synchronize two caches, so that an item updated or removed from one cache have the same effect on the synchronized cache.
+NCache CacheSyncDependency provides a way to synchronize two caches so that an item updated or removed from one cache has the same effect on the synchronized cache.

 Prerequisites